sul-dlss/sdr-metrics-api/README.md

 }
 ```

 Counts labeled "unique" are deduplicated by visit, so that multiple events coming from the same device in a short time period are only counted once.
+This time period is configurable when initializing `ahoy.js`.

 ## Testing